stepanstipl/kore/doc/kore-development/applications.md

 - The ability to deploy further Upstream Kore Componets.
 - SSO using the Kore Auth Proxy

-#### Mainatining Embedded Kore Components
+#### Maintaining Embedded Kore Components

 To add or update an embedded Kore component:
-1. Update the files here: `pkg/clusterappman/manifests/...`.
+1. Update the files here: `pkg/kore/assets/applications/...`.
 To ease of maintenance, we generate static code from these manifest files.
 1. Ensure a Kubernetes Application resource is created, see [Kubernetes Application](https://github.com/kubernetes-sigs/application#kubernetes-applications)
-1. Update the var (and array of manifest structures) called mm in `pkg/clusterappman/clusterappman.go`

 These will be deployed automatically after any Kore kubernetes cluster is built.